knation/beget/README.md

 `max_attempts` will map to the `MaxAttempts` option in the kafka writer.

+### Timeouts

+The HTTP timeout can be set via `server.timeout` in the configuration.
+This defaults to 30 seconds.
+Note that this timeout is just for the HTTP response.
+It is _not_ passed to the Kafka producer as we do not feel that an HTTP timeout should impact the message being written to Kafka.
+You can change this behavior in `topicProduceHandler` in `hander/router.go`.

 ### HTTP Logging Configuration

 This app implements a custom HTTP logging middleware (in `util/log.go`) that uses zap to log HTTP requests as well as all other application logs.
 Additional HTTP logging options may be provided in the configuration file.
 See `util/config.go` for a full list of those supported.
 Note that option keys must be provided in snake case.
 For example: